haltugyildirim/artof-data/README.md

     * Rewrite the plotting functions for better readability
     * Import the angle to momentum conversion program to Python from C++
     * Possible inclusion of ARPES / HHG data and/or Momentum Microscope data
+    * setup.py will be added to soon for packaging

 Disclaimer
 ---